Get insider access

 0.487%

 The TV's black uniformity is incredible, although there's some noticeable backlight bleed near the TV's bottom edge.
-There's no local dimming feature, so the entire screen is blueish and cloudy when bright highlights are on the screen.
+Since there's no local dimming feature, blacks are a bit blueish and cloudy when highlights are on the screen.

 5.8